RahmanKhorramfar91/DASETH/README.md

 <br>

 ## Overview of the Dataset and Files
 The dataset is constructed for New England regions with varying spatial granularity for the power network.
-The residential load, however, is available for the power system with 17 nodes and is accessible in the folder ‘Raw_Residential_Data’.
+The residential load, however, is available for the power system with 17 nodes and is accessible in the folder `Raw_Residential_Data`.
 Insider each of the remaining folders (i.e., ‘6_Power_Nodes’, ‘17_Power_Nodes’, and  ‘67_Power_Nodes’) there are two folders:

 <ul class="roman">